7abushahla/Muharaf-Writer-Identification/README.md

 | Mode                    | Max                 |

 **Additional Callbacks**:
 We employed callbacks like periodic model checkpointing every 50 epochs, displaying training metrics, and clearing Jupyter Notebook outputs every 10 epochs for clarity.

+(To complement the training process, we employed several callback functions.
+These included periodic model checkpointing every 50 epochs to save intermediate models, outputting training metrics for each epoch, and clearing displayed outputs in the Jupyter Notebook every 10 epochs to improve readability during training.)

 ---